spevans/swift-project1/doc/index.md

 swift-project1 - writing a simple bare metal kernel in Swift

 A project to write a kernel in Swift with that can boot on a Mac or PC.
-The eventual aim is to get a simple kernel booting up with a CLI with full concurrency/thread support on multiple cores to investigate using Swift for systems programming.
+The eventual aim is to get a simple kernel booting up with a CLI and some device drivers, to investigate using Swift for systems programming.

 [project1 on github](https://github.com/spevans/swift-project1)